screwdriver-cd/guide/docs/user-guide/local.md

 # Simple usage
-This section describes the steps to execute build with sd-local.
+This section describes the steps needed to execute a build with sd-local.
 Let Screwdriver API be `https://api.screwdriver.cd`, and let Screwdriver Store be `https://store.screwdriver.cd` in this section.